dtluther/hooks-demo/README.md

+# Hooks Demo

 1. First run `git clone repo`
 2. Show the `ClassicCounter` with lifecycle methods first

     1. Start with just the `count` state and the inactive buttons
     2. Add the `handleIncrease` and `handleDecrease` functionality
        1. Make sure to bind them, everyone's favorite thing
     3. Enable the `fetchDadJoke` function, and enable it on `componentDidMount`
     4. Then enable it on `componentDidUpdate` without checking the `prevState`
        1. Should be working fine
     5. Add the `console.log` to `componentDidMount` to show the constant rerendering from the `fetchDadJoke` API call
        1. Add the `prevState.count` check to stop the rerendering
     6. Add the `name` input for later

 3. Build `Counter` with hooks together

     1. In order to have state in functional component, we are going to use our first hook for `count`
         1. Start by putting what we want in the jsx, and then going backward.
 Add `count` to jsx and then the onClick handlers for `handleIncrease` and `handleDecrease`
         2. Then show our first hook: `const [count, setCount] = useState(0)`
     2. Now let's start building our joke by first creating the state for it.
 Prompt the audience for how to create the state.

+        1. Before we start with the joke, talk about the way we think with hooks:
+           1. We used to do lifecycle methods and think of WHEN we want to do something.
+With hooks, we focus more on what's changing, and what we EFFECTS we want to happen when something changes
+           2. Introduce `useEffect`, and put a `console.log`
+              1. Show the basic version covers `componentDidMount` and `componentDidUpdate` in one function
+           3. Now we want to fetch a dad joke on mount and when the count changes
-      1. `const [joke, setJoke] = useState('')`
+        2. `const [joke, setJoke] = useState('')`
+        3. Create the async function `fetchDadJoke`
+           1. use `getJokeId` to get the `jokeId` from the count
+           2. `fetch`
+           ```
+           const response = await fetch(`${dadJokeUrl}/${jokeId}`, {
+             headers: {
+               Accept: 'application/json',
+             },
+           });
+           ```
+           1. `await` the `response.json()`, and return the `jsonResponse.joke`
+        4. Call the function in `useEffect`, and `setJoke` with the return value
+           1. Should show an error, so we'll add `fetchDadJoke` to the dep array
+           2. Then we should see another more complex error around the function name
+           3. Now we can do this with a better practice (for now) of defining the async function in `useEffect`
+        5. Define `fetchAndSetDadJoke` in `useEffect`, and call it:

+           ```
+             useEffect(() => {
+               console.log('In useEffect');

+               async function fetchAndSetDadJoke() {
+                 const jokeId = getJokeId(count);
+                 const response = await fetch(`${dadJokeUrl}/${jokeId}`, {
+                   headers: {
+                     Accept: 'application/json',
+                   },
+                 });
+                 const jsonResponse = await response.json();
+                 setJoke(jsonResponse.joke);
+               }

+               fetchAndSetDadJoke();
+             });
+           ```

+           1. Should work.
+Explain that `useEffect` can not take an async callback at this point, and there are experimental features in React to use something called `Suspense` for data fetching in the future.
+At this point, this is one of the most common ways to do async calls in `useEffect`
+           2. Look at the console, and notice useEffect is being called twice because both the `count` and the `joke` are updating.
+Similar to `ClassicCounter`, we only want the fetch to be called when the `count` changes.
+Update in the `Counter`.

+    3. Add the `name` element, and prompt them to add state for it
+        1. Also create a `handleNameChange` function
+    4. Show how to make the existing `useEffect` fire for only `count` and `name` changes
+    5. Show how to make a separate `useEffect` for when the name changes and print the new name to the console.

 4. If we make it through and have time, show `context` on the `ClassicCounter`, and then implement it in the `Counter` with everyone

-5. Build Counter with the same, and show the differences in code
-6. Update the ClassicCounter document title with `componentDidUpdate` and `componentShouldUpdate`
-   1. Don't bind it first, remind them this is a pain point
-      1. When `this.handleIncrease` is called without a binding, this is the `window`, which doesn't have this method
-7. Update the Counter document title with useEffect
-   1. Talk about some more things with `useEffect` later
-      1. How to do it only on mount
-      2. Use different useEffects based on WHAT changes, not when things are happening
-8. Introduce context in the ClassicCounter, and show how it works
-   1. Explain we don't NEED context right now, but if we were creating a new application without Redux, this would be a great way to use a global state variable (for something like a theme)
-   2. Context is like global variables in React, so we don't have to prop thread.
-We can provide the context somewhere and consume it in any descendant component of where the context is provided
-   3. May not have seen context because we use Redux here and can use that for global state variables
-   4. Show the render props pattern
-9. Show how simple context can be with the `useContext` hook
-10. Back to useEffect demo, in ClassicCounter introduce another piece of state for the name input
-11. `handleNameChange` to update the state
-12. Bind it again
-13. Add a console.log in `componentDidUpdate` to show how often it's getting called
-    1. Then show how to use `prevState` to only change if it's relevant
-14. In the Counter with hooks, create the same `handleNameChange` function
-15. Add the console.log in the useEffect
-16. Make it only runw when the count changes by adding it to the second param
-17. Talk about thinking in hooks

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+---